6.3 Preventing early leaving from education and training (ELET)

 - Alternative to FGU: Municipalities are obliged to consider FGU for all young people below 25 years old without youth education or employment in the municipality.
 Some young people will benefit more from a stay at a folk high school, production school, municipal youth schools, or other non-formal learning offers.

-- Folk high schools offer a mentoring programme for young people without a youth education in the 17.5–25-year age group.
+- Folk high schools offer a mentoring programme for young people without an upper secondary education in the 17–25-year age group.

 The National Agency for IT and Learning is responsible for a youth database (Ungedatabasen) containing information on young people’s education and employment status: admission, risk of dropping out, completion or discontinuation of studies, whether the young person has an instruction to begin education, the level of completed education, education and employment targets, etc.